-Against this backdrop, October saw the biggest stock market falls in over three years, with the FTSE 100 index falling over 7%.
+Against this backdrop, October saw the biggest stock market falls in over three years, with the index of large UK companies falling over 7%.
 Thankfully, our diversified approach to investing has yet again helped to cushion values; Investors in our Balanced model typically saw a fall of less than 2%, whilst the Defensive model was just 0.2% down on the month.

 Why did the stock markets fall?

 There was no fundamental reason for the fall, as shares still look to be offering some value at current prices.
 However, the catalyst for the fall was an announcement that came from the USA.
 The news was that the US economy is growing strongly and that as a result, interest rates may have to be pushed up a little higher than previously thought.
 This is basically good news – the world’s largest economy is doing well and interest rates, although rising are not anticipated to reach a level that will stop economic growth.